-Macclesfield and Northwich Home Dog Training and Puppy Education
+Macclesfield Home Dog Training and Puppy Education

-Hi, I am Neil Price of Bark Busters Home Dog Training Macclesfield & Northwich and Buxton areas in Manchester South.
+Hi, I am Neil Price of Bark Busters Home Dog Training Macclesfield & Manchester South.
 I am your local dog behaviour therapist.
 I grew up on a farm, so my first experience of dogs was with my parents working farm dogs.
 Working sheepdogs, were the breed that helped us work the sheep and from my earliest memory I was out with them walking and watching how they cleverly responded to my dad’s handling skills, herding and penning the sheep expertly saving time and energy of the humans!
 That’s where my love and respect for this breed started, although they are not always the easiest of dogs!

 As well as the Border Collie working dogs, we always had a Jack Russel house dog, Pip, an inquisitive, lively boy, often had to be retrieved from visitors’ cars before they drove off!
 I always hoped to work with animals, but as my parents retired from the farm, I realised that I wouldn’t be able to work it on my own, so moved on to a more conventional working life.

 I worked in horticulture, travelling to Holland quite a lot, but still managed to have dogs in my life!
 Two gorgeous German Shepherds, Winston and Blaise, who were looked after by family whilst I was away, were wonderful dogs, and were easy to train and a joy to live with.